CLICK-CLICK-BOOM/Game-Store-Wrangler/README.md

 https://github.com/CLICK-CLICK-BOOM/Game-Store-Wrangler/releases/tag/v0.9.0

 ## Support
+Because this is a free, indie tool, the installer is not signed with an expensive corporate certificate.
+Windows will flag it.
+To install, click More info and then Run anyway to get it functional.
+If we build any degree of user base I will address this.

 This software is provided for free.
 If you find it useful and would like to support continued development, you can do so via our Stripe support link.

 ## Contact